oesteban/hcph-sops/docs/data-collection/scanning-notes.md

 - [ ] If validation fails, repeat previous steps and restart calibration.
 Otherwise, you can leave the calibration mode and proceed with the task program by pressing the <span class="keypress">Esc</span> key on the laptop (*{{ secrets.hosts.psychopy | default("███") }}*).

 ## Scanner interface
+The picture below shows you the scanner interface as you will see it when you operate the MR machine.
+The arrow points to the screen and the red circles indicate the control buttons.
 ![alarm_button](../assets/images/alarm_button.png)